NBC Sunday Night Football: Opening game

 The first regular season game to be shown by NBC under this contract, between the Miami Dolphins and the Pittsburgh Steelers, aired on September 7, 2006, followed by the first Sunday-night game – between the Indianapolis Colts and the New York Giants – on September 10, 2006.
 The actual first game of the run – the 2006 Pro Football Hall of Fame Game between the Oakland Raiders and the Philadelphia Eagles – was televised on August 6, 2006, also on NBC.

 Thanksgiving

-The first Thanksgiving game to be shown by NBC, between the New England Patriots and the New York Jets, aired on November 22, 2012.
+The first Thanksgiving game to be shown by NBC, between the New England Patriots and the New York Jets (a.k.a. the Butt Fumble game), aired on November 22, 2012.
 Prior to then, the primetime Thanksgiving game aired on NFL Network via Thursday Night Football between 2006 and 2011.

 Super Bowl

-The first Super Bowl to be shown by NBC under this contract, Super Bowl XLIII, between the Arizona Cardinals and Pittsburgh Steelers, aired on February 1, 2009.
+The first Super Bowl to be shown by NBC under this contract, Super Bowl XLIII, between the Pittsburgh Steelers and Arizona Cardinals, aired on February 1, 2009.